Plateau de Saclay: Economics / Urban

 It is crossed from north to south by the Route nationale 118, the axis Boulogne-Billancourt - Les Ulis.
 It is not directly served by the RER, but the RER lines B and C respectively serve the Vallée de Chevreuse and the valley of the Bièvre, surrounding the plateau.

 Within the framework of the project "Grand Paris", the final scheme adopted on 26 May 2011 by the Société du Grand Paris concerning the transport network Grand Paris Express provides an automated metro line linking Versailles (Gare de Versailles-Chantiers) to the Paris-Orly Airport via the plateau de Saclay.
 The Skytrain project raises, however, hostility of the population.

-Le plateau du Moulon
+Le Quartier de Moulon

-The plateau du Moulon is the south-eastern part of the plateau de Saclay, located in the municipalities of Gif-sur-Yvette and Orsay.
+The Quartier de Moulon is the south-eastern part of the Saclay Plateau, located in the municipalities of Gif-sur-Yvette and Orsay.
 This is another place for research and higher education (Campus d'Orsay).

 History

 Recent work on the plateau by archaeologists from Inrap and CNRS show the presence of an almost continuous occupation since the first Iron Age.
 A Roman villa is located on the site of Moulon.

 In 2006, a Gallic village was discovered on the plateau de Moulon.
 It was probably composed of one hundred members: artisans, farmers and ranchers.

 The ferme d'Orsigny (Orsigny farm) (resulting from the combination of two working farms) occupies the site of an ancient Gallo-Roman (Orsiniacum) villa, which itself followed a Celtic settlement.

 The site was reoccupied by the Merovingians after its destruction by fire.
 From the eleventh to the thirteenth centuries, Orsigny was refounded by the monks of Saint-Germain-des-Prés.
 It became, in the sixteenth century, a hamlet around a farm belonging to the family Mérault, which managed to establish an area of 256 hectares, divided later.
 In 1644, the hamlet was depopulated, an heiress of Mérault donated the domain to the congregation of the mission of St. Vincent de Paul.
 It reached the area of 345 hectares in 1670.
 In 1789, the church property was nationalized and sold to Parisians.